Winter Olympics may have to move for 2022 World Cup - ECA

 LONDON The 2022 Winter Olympics may have to move from its traditional January and February dates to accommodate the World Cup finals being staged in Qatar, leading European soccer clubs' official Umberto Gandini said on Wednesday.

-Gandini, vice-chairman of the European Club Association of Europe's top 200-plus clubs and Director of Sport at AC Milan, told delegates at the Leaders In Sport summit at Stamford Bridge that the World Cup should take precedence.
+Gandini, vice-chairman of the European Club Association of Europe's top 200-plus clubs and Director of Sport at AC Milan, told delegates at the Leaders In Sport summit at Stamford Bridge that the World Cup should take precedence over the Winter Games.

 "Not to be controversial, but the World Cup is one of the major events in the sports landscape with the Summer Olympics," he said.
 "But the Winter Olympics, with all due respect, are not up there," said Gandini.